soprasteria/terraform-aws-wellarchitected-conformance/src/wa_report_generator/README.md

 # Well-Architected Report Generator

-This Lambda function generates an HTML report from AWS Config Conformance Packs compliance data and uploads it to an S3 bucket.
+This Lambda function generates an HTML report from AWS Config Conformance Packs compliance data and uploads it to the S3 bucket provisioned for the AWS Config recorder.

 ## Functionality